European Union Emissions Trading System (EU ETS)

 A 'cap' is an absolute quantity of greenhouse gases which can be emitted by the factories, power plants and other installations in the system, to ensure the emission reduction target is met.

-The cap corresponds to number of allowances put in circulation over a trading phase.
+The cap corresponds to number of allowances put in circulation over a trading phase (period).

 In phases 1 and 2 (2005 - 2012) the EU-wide cap was determined in a bottom-up manner from the aggregated total quantity of allowances laid down by Member States in their National Allocation Plans (NAPs).

-The inherent assumptions are that in 2020, emissions from sectors covered by the EU ETS will be 21% lower than in 2005 and by 2030 the decrease will reach the level of 43%.
+The inherent assumptions were that in 2020 emissions from sectors covered by the EU ETS would be 21% lower than in 2005 and by 2030 the decrease would reach the level of 43%.

 Improvements of the EU ETS in the third phase